NEONScience/NEON-Data-Skills/tutorials/R/NEON-pheno-temp-timeseries/02-drivers-pheno-change-temp.md

 What patterns can you see in the data?

-Right now we are looking at all the data points in the data set.
+Right now we are looking at all the data points in the dataset.
 However, we may want to view or aggregate the data differently:

 * aggregated data: min, mean, or max over a some duration